lvjiaxuan/release/README.md

 #### About author

-To approach more rich info in the CHANGELOG, I utilize the GitHub API to search for a valid author name.
+To generate more rich info in the CHANGELOG and release note, I utilize the GitHub API to search for a valid author name.
 However, be advised that the API has a [rate limit](https://docs.github.com/rest/overview/resources-in-the-rest-api#rate-limiting) for IP.

 To bypass this, it is recommended to include a token by passing `--token` when encountering this case 😔.

+Alternatively, It uses [dotenv](https://github.com/motdotla/dotenv) o load additional environment variables from the `.env.local` which should be included in the `.gitignore` .

 #### `--verbose-change` argument